Dive into a world of uncharted wonders!

 Guests will learn how this remarkable symbiotic relationship works while observing this oceanic Odd Couple.
 Kids can do their best clownfish impression by weaving around and peeking out from a cluster of larger-than-life anemone “tentacles.”

 In this exhibit — sponsored by First Tennessee — a pair of lithe Emerald Tree Monitors race from limb to limb.
 With scales fading from pale turquoise to sea foam, these arboreal lizards are both beautiful and agile, with curling claws that help them to scramble up (or down) tree limbs with ease.
 This species is found in humid palm stands and rainforests on New Guinea and surrounding islands, where it dines on frogs, geckos, small mammals and birds.

 The African island of Madagascar is home to an estimated 200,000 species of plants and animals, about 75 percent of whom can’t be found anywhere else.

 In Island Life, guests will get to know some of Madagascar’s incredible amphibian and reptilian residents via a pair of exhibits sponsored by Unum.

-Colorful — and poisonous —Mantella Frogs, the plump Tomato Frog, enormous Madsagascar Giant Day Geckos and vibrantly colored Panther Chameleons are among the many terrestrial creatures awaiting everyone.
+Colorful — and poisonous —Mantella Frogs, enormous Madsagascar Giant Day Geckos and vibrantly colored Panther Chameleons are among the many terrestrial creatures awaiting everyone.